-Since branding is a foundation of an individual lawyer’s branding, knowing yourself and your colleagues is vital for the initial stage.
+Since branding is the foundation of an individual lawyer’s branding, knowing yourself and your colleagues is vital for the initial stage.
 Asking this question to you might make you uncomfortable, but if it doesn’t then you might not be growing.
 Coming to work daily, how do you execute certain things, how do you handle situations, how are you as a human?
-All such questions will help you determine the answer to ‘who you are’ and further help you to outline the vitals for your brand.
+All such questions will help you determine the answer to ‘who you are’ and further help you to outline the vitals of your brand.

 - Determine Your Brand Promise and Story

 Making yourself stand out would not be a straightforward task.
 If you want your clients to feel that you differ from everyone else in the legal industry, you need to show what makes you different.
 To feel connected to your clients, show them why you work the way you work, your story should include the good, bad, and ugly.
-If you want your client to truly feel connected to your law firm after your story is drafted, lay down your USP or promise you to make to your clients.
+If you want your client to truly feel connected to your law firm after your story is drafted, lay down your USP or promise to make to your clients.

 - Clarify Your Target Audience

 You cannot sell your services to everyone.
 There has to be a set target audience with similar background, demographics, or status.
 Most law firms target people who can afford them and pay their bills.
 If you are targeting your audience in such a way, then you are narrowing down your options and losing some interested clients.
-Target your audience according to your image of your favorite law firm client, make a profile, write all the points as a personality.
+Target your audience according to your image of your favorite law firm client, make a profile, and write all the points as a personality.